How to Start an LLC in Washington? (5 Steps Needed)

 With years of practice as a business consultant specializing in limited liability companies, I’ll share my insights on how to establish an LLC in Washington State.

-We will cover all aspects of forming a limited liability company, such as how much it costs, the process of filing a certificate of formation with the Secretary of State and paying taxes.
+I will cover all aspects of forming a limited liability company, including the process of filing a certificate of formation with the Secretary of State and paying taxes.

 Quick Summary:

-To start a Washington LLC, all you need to do is file the documents required by the Washington Secretary of State, file them with the Secretary of State, and pay its corresponding filing fee.
+To form a Washington LLC, all you need to do is file the documents required by the Washington Secretary of State and pay the corresponding filing fee.

 You can do all of that in just a couple of days, and once you're done, proceed with the steps you need to accomplish after forming an LLC.